 We have a rapidly expanding library of genealogical and historical material pertinent to Greene County.
 Our collection also includes generalized genealogy works, books relating to other States and Pennsylvania Counties, and the Mayflower Collection.
-Our current holdings include approximately 6,000 books, 400 rolls of microfilm of early newspapers, census and land records, vertical surname files, scrapbooks, wills, and many periodicals.
+Our current holdings include approximately 6,000 books, microfilm of early newspapers, census and land records, vertical surname files, scrapbooks, wills, and many periodicals.
 Access to Ancestry Library Edition.

 We are an unsurpassed source of information for those searching for genealogical information in southwestern Pennsylvania.

 No research materials may be removed from our library, but they are all available for research in our library.